OmegaEpidex/Media-Sphere-NV/README.md

 package.json: This file defines the backend project's dependencies and scripts.

-.gitignore: This file specifies files and directories that should be ignored by Git when committing changes (global .gitignore).

 README.md: This file contains documentation and information about the project.

-package.json: This file at the root level defines the main project's dependencies and scripts.

 ///All files incomplete and need detailed attention/updating///////Notes are provided within repository/////////////